PurpleBooth/alfred-emoji-snippet-pack/README.md

   - 🗯️ More descriptive names
   - ⁉️ Prefix and suffix is done with configuration meaning it's easy to change in Alfred
+  - ✋🏿 Has skin tones (✋ then choose the skin tone 🏿)

 Mostly these are just personal taste and the original project was a great inspiration.